 Based on the content, cable companies and ISPs will be able to prioritize which content should load faster.
 This content prioritization will typically entail conducting Deep Packet Inspections (DPI) where content will be thoroughly read by these corporations.
 As we can imagine, DPI opens the door for privacy concerns, security issues and slowing down of the Internet.

-For governments, the elimination of Net Neutrality will entail developing policies, regulations and technologies that monitor cable companies and ISPs to reduce unfair advantage.
+For governments, the elimination of Net Neutrality will entail developing policies, regulations, and technologies that monitor cable companies and ISPs to reduce the unfair advantage.
 Where would this authority come from?
-Where would budget come from to create effective monitoring tools?
-Elimination of Net Neutrality leaves us more questions than answers and in a marketplace without oversight this could be a wild wild west where organizations create their own rules to eliminate the competition.
+Where would the budget come from to create effective monitoring tools?
+Elimination of Net Neutrality leaves us more questions than answers and in a marketplace, without oversight, this could be a wild wild west where organizations create their own rules to eliminate the competition.

 Impact of Politics on Internet Technologies:

 As we can see that the policy and political perspectives are highly related and cannot be seen separately.
-For government, corporations and individuals the lack of neutrality will mean an end of era a prosperity that we saw from the Internet revolution.
+For government, corporations, and individuals the lack of neutrality will mean an end of an era of prosperity that we saw from the Internet revolution.